 Devices in industrial environments need to be safe against outside tampering, to keep both property and lives safe.
 A compromised temperature regulator could start a fire.
 Misbehaving switches on a power grid could cause a large-scale outage; malware doing just that may have been behind the December 2015 Ukraine power outage.
 The suspected attack came by way of phishing email.
 A system based on OTrP would isolate critical systems from desktop systems.

-Software developers who understand and can implement OTrP will be highly in demand.
+Software developers who have learned to develop failsafes in programming school and can understand and can implement OTrP will be highly in demand.
 Device makers are under increasing pressure to deliver reliable, secure products, and they'll need to rethink their coding approach if they're going to do it.
-With the training we offer, you'll be in a position to meet their needs.
-Contact us to get more information about our courses.
+With the training we offer in our coding bootcamps, you'll be in a position to meet their needs.
+Contact us to get more information about the coding classes we offer today!.